Becky (2020 film): Plot

-Becky, still in the woods, becomes aware of the intruders' presence and talks over a walkie-talkie, lying about calling the police.
-Dominick calls her bluff and brings Jeff outside to the family's firepit to lure Becky out.
-He begins to torture Jeff with a hot metal rod.
-Becky relents and says she will give him the key.
-Dominick allows her father to talk through the talkie, but Jeff tells Becky to run.
-Jeff breaks free and finds Becky, telling her he loves her before Dominick shoots him dead.
-Dominick demands the key and Becky gouges out his left eye with it before fleeing with Diego.
+Becky becomes aware of the assailants' presence and talks over a walkie-talkie, pretending to call the police in an attempt to scare them away.
+Dominick calls her bluff and begins torturing Jeff to lure her out.
+Dominick allows Jeff to talk to Becky, but Jeff tells her to run.
+Jeff breaks free and finds Becky, telling her he loves her, before Dominick shoots him dead.
+Dominick demands the key, but Becky gouges out his left eye with it before fleeing with Diego.

-Dominick goes back into the house to cut off the dangling eye and sends Cole and Hammond out to retrieve the key.
-Cole finds and chases Becky back to her fort.
-Cole tries to negotiate with Becky, but she surprises him and stabs him repeatedly with colored pencils and jabs a sharp ruler through his neck, killing him.
+Dominick goes back into the house and sends Cole and Hammond to retrieve the key.
+Cole chases Becky back to her fort and tries to negotiate, but she ambushes and kills him with colored pencils and a sharpened ruler.

-Apex shows Kayla and Ty compassion and Dominick tries to have Apex reaffirm his loyalty to him.
-After finding Cole's corpse, Hammond chases Becky down to the lake, where she makes him trip and land on a wooden plank of nails.
-Hammond falls in the lake and Becky uses a nearby boat motor to shred Hammond's chest.
+Apex shows Kayla and Ty compassion, and Dominick tries to have Apex reaffirm his loyalty to him.
+After finding Cole's corpse, Hammond chases Becky down to the lake, where she makes him trip so that he falls on a wooden plank of nails, impaling his stomach.
+Hammond then falls into the lake, and Becky uses a nearby boat propeller to kill him.
 She is found by Apex, who momentarily incapacitates Diego.
 Not wanting to hurt Becky, Apex urges her to flee.

 Becky makes her presence known to Kayla and Ty; Kayla tries to distract Dominick by asking him about the key's purpose.
-Becky sets off the car alarm to lure Dominick out as Kayla tries to free herself.
-Apex fends off Dominick long enough for Becky to use a lawnmower to run over Dominick's head.
-Becky then shoots Apex in the head.
+Becky sets off the car alarm to lure Dominick out, while Kayla tries to free herself.
+Apex fends off Dominick long enough for Becky to run a lawnmover over Dominick's head, and then shoots the apologetic Apex dead.
 Kayla and Ty come out with Diego and sit beside Becky as they wait for the police.
-In the present, Becky claims she does not remember the gang's deaths, with a cold look on her face, one hand nonchalantly playing with the key dangling from a ribbon around her neck.
+In the present, Becky claims she does not remember the gang's deaths, with a cold look on her face, one hand nonchalantly playing with the key dangling on a string around her neck.